October 16, 2006

 Attorney To The Board: Stephen Greene, Jr.

-At approximately 7:02, Judy Watson, Chairman called the Planning Board Meeting to order.
+At approximately 7:10 PM, Judy Watson, Chairman of the Planning Board called the meeting to order.

 Those in attendance were:

-At approximately 9:15 PM, Lee Phillips made a motion to adjourn the meeting.
+At approximately 7:45 PM, Lee Phillips made a motion to adjourn the meeting.
 Barry Pritchard seconded the motion.
-All ayes.
+All Ayes.
 Motion carried.

 Secretary to Planning Board